-We would like to welcome you to Rockhill Women's Care and we are honored to share this special occasion with you!
+We would like to welcome you to Rockhill Women's Care; we are honored to share this special occasion with you!
 Our physician group takes pride in delivering exceptional care to each of our patients in a group practice setting.
 During your pregnancy you may see several of our obstetricians, ensuring that when your delivery occurs, the on-call physician will be able to provide optimal care.
-Our practice consists of both male and female physicians; therefore, if you are uncomfortable with either, you may be better suited with another practice.
-Please let us know if this is a concern and we will be happy to assist you.

-Future Expectations:
+Future Expectations

 - Your initial visit with the physician will be scheduled when you are around 12 weeks gestation.
-This visit will include a physical exam.
+This visit will include a physical exam and pelvic exam.
 The other visits typically do not include pelvic exams.
-Your weight, blood pressure, urine and tummy measurements will be checked at each visit. - During your first and second trimesters, you will see the physician about once per month.
+Your weight, blood pressure, urine, and tummy measurements will be checked at each visit. - During your first and second trimesters, you will see the physician about once per month.
 The frequency of your appointment will increase in the third trimester.
-Your last month of pregnancy, you will be seen every week until delivery. - Please understand that on occasion, the physician may be called out of the office expectantly for a delivery, surgery or other emergency.
+During your last month of pregnancy, you will be seen every week until delivery. - Please understand that on occasion, the physician may be called out of the office unexpectedly for a delivery, surgery, or other emergency.
 In these instances, you will be given the option of waiting for the physician to return, or to reschedule your appointment.